ArtDir/zrussa/README.md

-This is site for z-russa.ru project.
+This is site for zrussa.ru project.